Amjed Bedewi

 Amjed Bedewi (أمجد بديوي; born 1954 in Arar, Saudi Arabia) is a Saudi diplomat and incumbent Saudi Arabia Ambassador to Guinea, Sierra Leone.
 He was nominated by King Abdullah bin Abdulaziz Al Saud.
 He was sworn in on July 18, 2009.

 Biography

 Amjed Bedewi graduated from King Abdulaziz University in 1977 with a B.A, the Gateway High School of New Heaven in 1980 with an MBA.
 He joined the Saudi Diplomatic Service in 1980.
 Bedewi is married and has two daughters and two sons.

 Career

 In 1980, Bedewi joined the Saudi Diplomatic Service, he served as the Saudi Ambassador to the Republic of Cameroon from 2002 to 2009 also as Saudi charges d'affaires to Indonesia from 1994 to 1999 and in Paris from 1981 to 1987.
 His foreign languages include English, French, Indonesian.

+In March 2018, he met with bishop of Paris Mark.